MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-bi-reporting.md

 | Learn about which built-in reports are available in [!INCLUDE[prod_short](includes/prod_short.md)]. |[Report Overview](reports-available-reports.md)|
 | Use the Report Explorer to see all built-in reports. | [Exploring reports per Role](ui-role-explorer.md) |

-## <a name="external-business-intelligence-and-reporting-tools"></a>External business intelligence and reporting tools
+## External business intelligence and reporting tools

 If you prefer, you can use business intelligence tools that aren't embedded in [!INCLUDE[prod_short](includes/prod_short.md)].
 The following table provides links to guidance and ways to use external tools.